 Lines 1- 7

-While the focus of this poem is the “father,” the first line reveals that the narrator is his child, though no information is given about the child.
+While the focus of Father Returning Home is the “father,” the first line reveals that the narrator is his child, though no information is given about the child.
 Contrastingly though, the intricacy of details provided in these lines is so compacted and effective that elements of the “father[‘s]” condition are quickly noted.
 The reader learns from the first line that the “father travels on the late evening train,” which indicates that he has no personal method of transportation for his journeys and that the hour of that journey is “late.”

 A monotone atmosphere, furthermore, is created in Line 2 because the “father” is “among silent commuters,” meaning there is no will, desire, or energy to carry a conversation.
 In addition, this “silent” quality reflects a level of alienation between the “father” and his surroundings, and that alienation will be a prominent concept within the remainder of the poem.
 The notion that “his unseeing eyes” are not taking note of the physical surroundings the “train” bypasses furthers the sense of alienation, and the image of him on the “train” with “soggy” clothes and a “black raincoat [that is s]tained with mud” combines for a downtrodden and morose visual.
 Even “his bag stuffed with books [i]s falling apart,” showcasing that no element of his current state is in good condition.